moka-guys/dnanexus_multiqc/README.md

 The outputs are placed in the project under '/QC/multiqc'

 ## How does this app work?
-1. The app downloads the QC files from the project.
+1. The app downloads files found in the QC/ directory of the project.
+2. The dx_find_and_download function is used to search for specific files, which are downloaded only if found.
-2. The app converts dragen mapping metrics files to the picard markduplicates file format if required.
-The percentage duplicates metric from dragen is then reported in the MultiQC stats table for these samples.
+2. If dragen mapping metrics files are present, the app converts them to the picard markduplicates file format.
+This allows the percentage duplicates metric from dragen to be reported in the MultiQC stats table for these samples.
 The script to make the conversion ('convert_mapping_metrics.py') is bundled with the app, along with the picard output.metrics template it requires.
-3. The multiqc general stats table reports the percent of samples above a minimum-fold coverage.
-This minimum value is determined by the app inputs.
-The app edits the bundled 'dnanexus_multiqc_config.yaml' with this parameter.
+3. The app sets the minimum-fold coverage reported in the general stats table by editing 'dnanexus_multiqc_config.yaml', based on the apps inputs:
     * If a string input is passed to the app's 'coverage_level' parameter, that value is set as the config file coverage.
     * Otherwise, if the WES panel number (Pan493) is present in any of the input sample names, coverage is set to '20'.
     * If neither of these conditions are satisfied, the default coverage of '30' is used.